 - The [base].
 This will usually be the URL of the document being processed, but it could be some other URL, set by some other mechanism, such as the XHTML base element.
-The important thing is that it establishes a URL against which relative paths can be evaluated. - The [current resource].
-The initial value will be the same as the initial value of base, but it will usually change during the course of processing. - The [current element identifier].
-This is an identifier for the current element, which will not always be the same as [current resource].
+The important thing is that it establishes a URL against which relative paths can be evaluated. - The [current subject].
+The initial value will be the same as the initial value of base, but it will usually change during the course of processing. - The [parent object].
+In some situations the object of a statement becomes the subject of any nested statements, and this property is used to convey this value.